mauserrifle/php-minesweeper/README.md

 # PHP-Minesweeper

 This is an object-oriented PHP implementation of the game Minesweeper.
-I made this to practice test-driven development.
+It was made to practice test-driven development.
 So this minesweeper implementation is fully unit tested.

 Because of its OOP nature, it's easy to add custom squares instead of mines.